googleapis/google-cloud-dotnet/apis/Google.Devtools.AspNet/docs/index.md

 `Google.Devtools.AspNet` is an ASP.NET instrumentation library for Google Stackdriver.
 It allows for simple integration of Stackdriver into ASP.NET applications with minimal code changes.

-`Google.Devtools.AspNet` currently supports Stackdriver Error Reporting.
+`Google.Devtools.AspNet` currently supports Stackdriver Error Reporting and Stackdriver Trace.

 # Installation